-What is this next phase for the Falls to Hotham Alpine Crossing project?
+What is the next phase for the Falls to Hotham Alpine Crossing project?

 The Business Case has been completed as well as the Preliminary Environmental Assessment and Landscape Visual Impact Assessment.
 Cultural Heritage Assessments are underway, and the project is in the draft design phase.
-Community engagement is being undertaken in August and September 2022.
+Community engagement was undertaken in August and September 2022.
 The community consultation report has been released on Engage Victoria.
 Planning and design work is continuing.
-Targeted Environmental Surveys will be conducted early 2023.
+Targeted Environmental Surveys will be conducted in 2023.

 As a result of this work, the final proposed trail, overnight sites and accommodation could differ from those shown in the original Master Plan.
 This will ensure all environmental and landscape aspects have been appropriately considered.